abiodunaremu/openea/README.md

 - Fork this repository.
 - Create a feature branch and implement your changes.
 - Submit a pull request with detailed information about your changes.
+Test report with optimised input values can be submitted as changes to `reports/`.
 - Open issues for any bugs or feature requests.

 ## Disclaimer